Birmingham Industrial Accident Lawyers

 Frequently Asked Questions

-Any negligence on the part of the victim that proximately contributes to their injury is considered contributory negligence.
+Contributory negligence considers any negligence by the victim that proximately contributes to their injury.
 While most other states use a comparative negligence system under which contributory negligence reduces a victim’s final award, Alabama is one of five states that allows defendants to use contributory negligence as an affirmative defense in civil actions.
-Contributory negligence will bar the victim from recovering any damages, no matter how slight the victim’s degree of negligence actually was.
-The only exception provided to counter a contributory negligence defense is if the defendant engaged in willful or wanton conduct, which essentially means the act was intentional or done with a reckless or conscious disregard of the rights or safety of others.
+Even slight victim negligence can prevent damage recovery in contributory negligence cases.
+The only exception provided to counter a contributory negligence defense is if the defendant engaged in willful or wanton conduct, which essentially means the act was intentional or done with a reckless or conscious disregard for the rights or safety of others.
 In order to avoid the devastating repercussions of a contributory negligence claim, you will want to avoid speaking about your accident with anybody—especially insurance companies—until you have legal counsel.

 Immediately following an industrial accident, you have two important steps to take.
-First, you should always be sure to seek medical attention—even if you do not think that you were seriously hurt.
-Not only will it be beneficial to you later on to have a medical record created right after your accident, but a doctor can also make sure you did not suffer injuries in which symptoms may be delayed.
+Seek medical attention first, even if you don’t think you suffered serious injuries.
+Not only will it benefit you to create a medical record immediately after your accident, but a doctor can also verify the absence of delayed-onset injuries.
 The other important action in these cases is to report your injury to your employer.
 In many cases, failure to report an accident can adversely affect your ability to obtain compensation.
 Again, you should avoid speaking about your accident with anybody until you have spoken with a personal injury lawyer.
 You should contact Farris, Riley & Pitt, LLP as soon as possible.

 No. OSHA has whistleblower statutes that prohibit employers from retaliating by taking any “adverse action” against workers who report injuries, safety concerns, or other protected activity.
-OSHA has certain time limits that affect when whistleblower claims can be filed, but victims whose employers do retaliate for complaints being filed may be able to recover everything lost because of the retaliation, including wages, benefits, and leave time.
+Certain time limits imposed by OSHA can affect the filing of whistleblower claims, but victims whose employers retaliate for filed complaints may recover everything lost due to retaliation, including wages, benefits, and leave time.

 Industrial Accident Statistics